 - If you have your heart set on a larger dog, pet care expert Morgan Weber of Lucky Pup Adventures suggests a greyhound.
 "These dogs are couch potatoes who enjoy snoozing on the couch all day and are generally calm and quiet."

-- Check with your apartment or condominium management company as many will have restrictions not only for size, but on breeds as well, and some may require you to have extra insurance or a larger deposit.
+- Check with your apartment or condominium management company before acquiring a dog, as many may have restrictions not only for size, but on breeds, as well.
+Depending on where you live, you may be required to have extra rental insurance or pay a larger deposit.

-Cats can be the perfect pet for a small space although not every breed and personality is a good fit for a small space.
+Cats can be the perfect pet for any small space, although not every breed or personality is a good fit for compact living quarters.
 Cats generally do well in apartments because they spend a good amount of their day sleeping curled up in a favorite spot.
 They don't need to be walked and they can be an indoors-only pet.
-They do need attention when you're home but that can be a low maintenance activity, such as cuddling in front of the TV, brushing the cat, or playing with toys.
+Most cats do need attention when you're home, but that can be a low maintenance activity, such as cuddling in front of the TV, brushing, or playing with toys.

 Considerations for Cats in an Apartment

-- Some cats breeds like the Siamese are very vocal, so you may want to keep two if you're gone long hours and don't want a lonely cat howling and irritating your neighbors.
+- Some cats breeds, such as the Siamese, are very vocal, so you may want to keep two if you're gone long hours and don't want a lonely cat howling and irritating your neighbors.

-- Weber recommends providing cats with fun things to do when you're not home, such as a cat-safe window perch and cat trees or shelves so they can explore.
+- Weber recommends providing cats with fun things to do when you're not home, such as a cat-safe window perch, cat trees, or shelves, so they can explore.
 If you have a very active cat and work long hours, she suggests having a pet sitter come in during the day and play with the cat to prevent behavioral problems from developing.

 - Just as with dogs, your management company may have restrictions on cat ownership.
-Some facilities require the cat to be spayed or neutered to prevent spraying and heat-related behaviors like howling.
+Some facilities require the cat to be spayed or neutered to prevent spraying and heat-related behaviors, such as howling.

 Parrots and Other Birds

 A bird can be a good pet in a small space with some caveats.
 Many parrot types require a lot of interaction and stimulation to be happy.
-If you are away for several hours each day, behavior problems can develop from stress and loneliness and a common reaction is to scream, which will no doubt damage your relationship with your neighbors.
-Smaller parrot species, as well as non-parrots like finches and canaries, can do well in smaller spaces with the proper cage setup.
+If you are away for several hours each day, behavior problems can develop from stress and loneliness.
+A common reaction for anxious birds is to scream, which will no doubt damage your relationship with your neighbors.
+Smaller parrot species, as well as non-parrots, such as finches and canaries, can do well in smaller spaces with the proper cage setup.

 Considerations for Birds in an Apartment

 - If you're new to bird ownership, research your desired breed to make sure you can provide for their daily care.
-This includes not only feedings, cage cleanings and cage set up, but behavioral needs like human interaction, toys and other forms of mental stimulation.
+This includes not only feedings, cage cleanings, and cage set up, but behavioral needs, including human interaction, toys, and other forms of mental stimulation.

 - Most parrot species also require time out of their cage each day to be happy, so you should factor that into your review of your lifestyle when choosing a bird.

-- Some parrots that may be good choices are the cockatiel, budgies AKA parakeets, parrotlets and lovebirds.
-Finches and canaries are also good picks as they don't make excessive noise and their needs aren't as intense as with a parrot.
+- Some parrots that may be good choices are the cockatiel, budgies AKA parakeets, parrotlets, and lovebirds.
+Finches and canaries are also good picks, as they don't make excessive noise and their needs aren't as complex as a parrot's needs.

-An aquarium stocked with fresh or saltwater fish is an excellent choice for an apartment.
-You don't need to worry about noise bothering your neighbors or having to provide exercise for your pets.
-Fish have also been shown to help reduce stress, lower blood pressure and even improve the demeanor of people with Alzheimer's disease.
-There's also a wide variety of fish you can choose from and create your own personal look with your aquarium set-up.
-Bettas and guppies are popular fish for beginners.
-You are also not limited to just fish in your tank, as you can also include some species of shrimp, snails and even African dwarf frogs.
+With fish, you don't need to worry about noise bothering your neighbors or having to provide exercise for your pets.
+These pets have also been shown to help reduce stress, lower blood pressure, and even improve the demeanor of people with Alzheimer's disease.
+There's also a wide variety of fish you can choose from and create your own personal look with your aquarium setup.
+You are also not limited to just fish in your tank, as you can also include some species of shrimp, snails, and even African dwarf frogs.

 Considerations for Fish in an Apartment

-Snakes, particularly smaller snakes like a corn snake or ball python, do not have large tank size requirements and do not need to be taken out for exercise.
-They also do not require interaction with you to be happy and many prefer to be seen and not handled.
+Snakes, particularly smaller snakes, such as a corn snake, do not have large tank size requirements and do not need to be taken out for exercise, making them ideal pets for smaller homes.
+They also do not require interaction with you to be happy, as many prefer to be seen and not handled.

-Lizards like the bearded dragon and leopard gecko are easy to care for and can do well in a medium to large tank that can still fit in a smaller size apartment.
+Lizards, such as bearded dragons and leopard geckos, are fairly easy to care for and can do well in a medium to large tank that can still fit in a smaller sized apartment.
 Like snakes, they do not need to be walked or exercised and won't suffer from separation anxiety if you work long hours each day.
-They can be a bit more willing to interact with humans than snakes as well.
+They can be a bit more willing to interact with humans than snakes, as well.

 Frogs and Toads